shraddhapiparia/blockbased-genotype-embedding-analysis/README.md

 ---

-## Recommended Figures
+## Figures

 ### 1 — Pipeline architecture

-Schematic of the two-phase architecture: per-block VAE (Phase 1) feeding into the cross-block Transformer (Phase 2) to produce subject embeddings (shown above).
+Schematic of the two-phase architecture: per-block VAE (Phase 1) feeding into the cross-block Transformer (Phase 2) to produce subject embeddings is shown above.

 ---